sd17spring/sd17spring.github.io/_toolboxes/evolutionary-algorithms.md

 ## Going beyond

 * [**Genetic Programming** ](http://deap.readthedocs.org/en/master/tutorials/advanced/gp.html) \- programs that evolve other programs.
 Challenge problem: write a program to take Software Design for you, kick back for the rest of the semester (as always, the challenge will be the fitness function)
 * **Evolve Artwork -** Someone has written a [genetic algorithm to evolve famous artwork](http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/) using only 50 transparent polygons.
-Challenge problem: modify your [computational art project](/assignments/mini-project-2-computational-art) to evolve a given image using function composition
+Challenge problem: modify your [computational art project](/assignments/mini-project-2-computational-art) to evolve a given image using function composition.
 * **D is for [Distributed](http://deap.readthedocs.org/en/master/tutorials/basic/part4.html)**  \- If you have access to a cluster or multiprocessor system, try running a large scale evolutionary algorithm to solve a non-trivial problem.

 ## Further reading